I am a Zivver admin

 As described above, sensitive information is often not unambiguously defined.
 For example, the presence of a few words is not enough to determine whether information is sensitive or not.
 Smarter methods are necessary to distinguish between, for example:

 Because of its higher effectiveness, Zivver recommends that you always use this variant.
-The exception is if you want rules to go off on specific terms fully predictably.
+The exception is if you want rules to trigger based on specific terms in a fully predictable manner.

 Integration with your existing classification systems

 Do you already use a system such as Microsoft Purview to classify your data?
-Depending on your classification system, it would be possible to link your classifications to business rules in Zivver.
-With this, you can effectively extend security policies that are associated with your classifications to secure mail.
+Depending on your classification system, it may be possible to link your classifications to business rules in Zivver.
+This would allow you to effectively extend the security policies associated with your classifications to secure mail.
 Ask your Customer Success Manager about the possibilities.

 User experience

-A suggestion alerts employees in a non-disruptive way to the potential presence of sensitive information.
-Now they actively consider for themselves whether action is required or not.
-They see a gray notification and decide whether to enable secure mailing.
+Suggestion A suggestion alerts employees in a non-disruptive way to the potential presence of sensitive information.
+They can then actively consider for themselves whether action is required.
+They see a blue notification and decide whether to enable secure mailing.

-An alert clearly alerts employees to the likely presence of sensitive information and that this requires action.
-How this exactly works depends on how this plugin setting is set Automatically use Zivver if a business rule recommends it.
+Warning A warning clearly alerts employees to the likely presence of sensitive information and that this requires action.
+How this works exactly depends on the setting of Automatically use Zivver when a business rule recommends it.

 If this setting is off, employees see an orange message.
-They then choose whether to enable Zivver with the slider in the bar.
+They then choose whether to enable Zivver using the toggle in the bar.

 If this setting is on, employees see a notification that Zivver is automatically enabled.
-You can still disable Zivver manually.
+They can still disable Zivver manually.

-The variant in which Zivver automatically goes to enabled is safer and therefore recommended.
-This requires that the number of rules at the warning level is limited.
+The variant where Zivver automatically goes to enabled is safer and therefore recommended.
+This requires that the number of rules at the Warning level is limited.

-An error informs employees that the mail contains information that they must not sent.
-They see a red notification and cannot send the message until the problem is resolved.
+Error An error informs employees that the mail contains information that must not be sent.
+They see a red notification and cannot send the message until the issue is resolved.

 In most cases, Zivver advises against using this alert level.
-The reason is that it can block work processes and encourage shadow IT.
-Thus, use this level only for rules where you are sure that the mail must not be sent.
+The reason is that it can block workflows and encourage shadow IT.
+Thus, use this level only for rules where you are sure the mail must not be sent.
 An example is if there is an SSN in the subject, because Zivver does not encrypt the subject.

 Best practices for business rules

 For good security, the balance between safety and user-friendliness is essential.
 Security measures are necessary to prevent data leaks and to comply with laws and regulations.
 However, if measures are too strict, this leads to an increased risk due to circumvention and shadow IT.
-The business rules help you find this balance.
-To help you towards optimal use, here are best practices based on the experience of thousands of organizations.
+Business rules help you find this balance.
+To guide you towards optimal use, here are best practices based on the experience of thousands of organizations.

 Use up to 2 to 3 rules for broad categories of sensitive information

-It is tempting to enable lots of rules to get the best possible protection.
-However, recognizing sensitive information is not science.
-Every rule sometimes gives unwarranted notification.
+It is tempting to enable many rules to get the best possible protection.
+However, recognizing sensitive information is not an exact science.
+Every rule occasionally gives unwarranted notifications.
 This is especially true for rules that detect broad categories of sensitive information.

 An SSN is clearly defined and therefore easy to identify.
 Sensitive medical, legal, or financial information is not.
-If you enable many of these rules, at least one rule trigger a notification for many emails.
-This leads to notification fatigue and thus an increased risk when a notification is really justified.
+If you enable many of these rules, at least one rule will trigger a notification for many emails.
+This leads to notification fatigue and increases the risk that a notification is ignored when it is really justified.
 Therefore, we recommend using a maximum of 2-3 of these business rules.

 Use safety level Suggestion for most rules